tara-shukla/Cloud_HW1/README.md

     - First, compare points based on their value in the current splitting dimension.
     - If two points are equal along that dimension, compare their values in the next dimension: (axis + 1) % d.
     - If still tied, continue comparing values in subsequent dimensions, cycling through all d dimensions in order, until the tie is broken.
+  - You can assume there will never be a complete tie (no two points are exactly the same in every dimension).

 - Median selection rule:
   - After sorting the list of points as described above, select the median point by index.